optimalstrategy/Qval/README.md

             return f(request)
         return wrapper
     ```
-    You also need to execute `export QVAL_MAKE_REQUEST_WRAPPER=app.utils.my_wrapper` in your console
+    You will also need to execute `export QVAL_MAKE_REQUEST_WRAPPER=app.utils.my_wrapper` in your console
     or to add it to the config file.
-* `QVAL_REQUEST_CLASS = path.to.CustomRequestClass`. `@qval()` will use it to determine which argument is a request.
+* `QVAL_REQUEST_CLASS = path.to.CustomRequestClass`. `@qval()` will use it to determine which argument is the request.
-If you have a custom request class that implements `qval.framework_integration.DummyRequest` interface, provide it with this variable.
+If you have a custom request class that implements the `qval.framework_integration.DummyRequest` interface, provide it using this variable.

-*  `QVAL_LOGGERS = [mylogger.factory, ...] | mylogger.factory`.
-List of paths or a path to a factory callable.
-Specified callable must return object with the `Logger` interface.
-See section [logging](#logging) for more info.

 ### Logging
-Qval uses a global object called `log` acting as singleton when reporting errors.
-By default, `logging.getLogger`
+Qval uses a global object called `log` for reporting errors.
+You disable this by calling `log.disable()`.
-function is used as a factory on each call.
-You can provide your own factory (see [configuration](#configuration)) or disable logging.
 Example error message:
 ```bash
 An error occurred during the validation or inside of the context: exc `<class 'OverflowError'>` ((34, 'Numerical result out of range')).
 | Parameters: <QueryDict: {'a': ['2.2324'], 'b': ['30000000']}>